 How much do double-glazed windows cost?

 Double-glazed windows and doors are most commonly priced by the square metre.
-According to ServiceSeeking.com.au, the average cost is around $1,350 per square metre, based on quotes submitted to the site in 2018.
+According to ServiceSeeking.com.au, the average cost of newly-fitted double glazed windows is around $1,350 per square metre, based on quotes submitted to the site in 2018.
 In some cases, the cost can also be quoted on a ‘per opening’ basis, with the total cost determined by how many windows and doors are being fitted.
 ServiceSeeking estimates that retrofitting is approximately 10% to 20% more expensive than custom-made double glazing.

 While the average cost might give you a general idea of how much you may need to spend, the exact cost of double glazing can depend on an almost endless range of variable factors, making specific prices difficult to arrive at without having an installer visit your property.
 Speaking to Canstar, Mitch Hartley from Ecostar Double Glazing summarised some of the key factors that can determine price as follows: